 Junglia, a new theme park nestled in the beautiful natural environment of Okinawa, is poised to rival Universal Studios Japan in scale.

-Tsuyoshi Morioka (center), the President and CEO of Katana, at a press conference on November 27, in Chiyoda-ku, Tokyo. (©Sankei by Keiko Tamura)
+Tsuyoshi Morioka (center), President and CEO of Katana, at a press conference on November 27, in Chiyoda-ku, Tokyo. (©Sankei by Keiko Tamura)

 A massive theme park called "Junglia" is set to open in 2025.
 It is being constructed on the grounds of a former golf course spanning Nago and Nakijin in Okinawa prefecture.
 The announcement was made on November 27 by Tsuyoshi Morioka, the President and CEO of the Osaka-based marketing firm Katana.